ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ## Sign and Commit the Add Validator TX with the Transaction Commands

 Process is pretty similar to signing of chain creation TX.
-So some details is going to be omitted now.
+Going to omit some details now.

-First, be sure that ledger 1 is connected, unblocked, and with Avalanche Ledger App running.
+First, be sure to connect, unblock, and run Avalanche Ledger App on ledger 1.

 ### Issue the Command to Sign the add validator TX

-Transaction in `partialAddValidatorTx.txt` is going to be recognized as `Mainnet` one, and so ledger is going to be used automatically for signing.
+The command is going to recognize the transaction in `partialAddValidatorTx.txt` as `Mainnet` one, and is going to use the ledger automatically for signing.

 ```bash
 avalanche transaction sign testsubnet --input-tx-filepath partialAddValidatorTx.txt